adrianleung5/Premier-League-Legends-quiz/README.md

 This will warn users time is running out.
   ![Timer](assets/images/timer.png "Timer")

-- When the timer is done a pop up modal will display redirect user back to the homepage to enable them to play again
+- When the timer is done a pop up modal will display redirect user back to the homepage to enable them to play again.c

   ![Timeout](assets/images/timeout.png "Timeout")